stackrev/articles/nodejs_promises/README.md

 ```

 No more *then()*, *except()* or *finally()* callbacks, we are calling asynchronous functions as if they were a single instruction.

 Using the **await** construct, the program flow will halt until the promise returns - but for us to use it, we need to be in a function tagged with **async**, or in the above case, a anonymous arrow function.

-Note that prepending async to any function, means it returns a promise:
+Note that prepending async to any function, changes it return to a promise:

 ```javascript
 let someFunction = async () => "nothing really";